dspicher/bitcoin-blockparser/README.md

 It allows extraction of various data types (blocks, transactions, scripts, public keys/hashes, balances, ...) and UTXO dumps from Bitcoin based blockchains.

+This is a fork of the [rusty-blockparser](https://github.com/gcarq/rusty-blockparser) crate, which also contains support for other cryptocurrencies.

 ##### **Currently Supported Blockchains:**

  `Bitcoin` and `BitcoinTestnet3`.